-For admission into Year 7 each September, the LA, on behalf of the Governing Body, will offer places to 296 children, however, subject to receiving planning consent and completing a school expansion programme, the academy intends to create an additional form of entry from September 2020.
+For admission into Year 7 in September 2023, the LA, on behalf of the Governing Body, will offer places to 326 children.

 This is the Published Admission Number (PAN) for that year group.
-In the event that more than 296 applications are received, the oversubscription criteria below will be applied to determine priority for places according to the circumstances existing by midnight at the end of the closing date for applications:
+In the event that more than 326 applications are received, the oversubscription criteria below will be applied to determine priority for places according to the circumstances existing by midnight at the end of the closing date for applications: